Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions: Methods

-It has been shown that the elliptic flow $v_{2}$ of protons emitted at rapidities intermediate between projectile and target rapidity (mid-rapidity) in HICs at incident energies of several hundred MeV/nucleon offers the strongest sensitivity to the nuclear EOS~\cite{Fevre:2015fza,Dani02Esymm,FOPI:2011aa}, as evident from calculations made with various transport models.
-This dependence on the nuclear EOS is predicted by QMD~\cite{Fevre:2015fza,Hartnack:1997ez, FOPI:2011aa, Wang:2018hsw} and Boltzmann-Uehling-Uhlenbeck~\cite{Dani02Esymm} models.
-The origin of the phenomenon has been investigated in detail by Le Fèvre \textit{et al.}~\cite{LeFevre:2016vpp} As shown by Danielewicz \textit{et al.}~\cite{Dani02Esymm}, at higher beam energies between 1 and 10 GeV/nucleon, the sensitivity of the directed flow $v_1$ to the stiffness of the EOS of symmetric nuclear matter becomes comparable to that of $v_2$.
-Overall, from HICs performed at incident beam energies of a few hundred MeV/nucleon up to around 10 GeV/nucleon, the flow data indicate an EOS for symmetric nuclear matter with an incompressibility $K$ below 260~MeV.
-Using FOPI data on the elliptic flow in gold-gold collisions between 400~MeV and 1.5~GeV/nucleon, thanks to the broad acceptance of the detector, an enhanced precision in the determination of the EOS could be achieved.
-Including the full rapidity and transverse momentum dependence of the elliptic flow of protons and heavier isotopes~\cite{Fevre:2015fza} in the analysis with the Isospin-QMD (IQMD) transport model, the incompressibility was determined as $K=190\pm30$~MeV.
-This result was confirmed by interpreting the same data with three Skyrme energy-density functionals introduced into the ultrarelativistic QMD (UrQMD) transport model~\cite{Wang:2018hsw}, leading to $K=220\pm40$~MeV.
+It has been shown that the elliptic flow $v_{2}$ of protons emitted at rapidities intermediate between projectile and target rapidity (mid-rapidity) in HICs at incident energies of several hundred MeV per nucleon offers the strongest sensitivity to the nuclear EOS\cite{Fevre:2015fza,Dani02Esymm,FOPI:2011aa}, as evident from calculations made with various transport models.
+This dependence on the nuclear EOS is predicted by quantum molecular dynamics (QMD)\cite{Fevre:2015fza,Hartnack:1997ez, FOPI:2011aa, Wang:2018hsw} and Boltzmann-Uehling-Uhlenbeck\cite{Dani02Esymm} models.
+The origin of the phenomenon has been investigated in detail elsewhere\cite{LeFevre:2016vpp}.
+As shown in ref.\cite{Dani02Esymm}, at higher beam energies between 1 and 10 GeV per nucleon, the sensitivity of the directed flow $v_1$ to the stiffness of the EOS of symmetric nuclear matter becomes comparable to that of $v_2$.
+Overall, from HICs performed at incident beam energies of a few hundred MeV per nucleon up to around 10 GeV per nucleon, the flow data indicate an EOS for symmetric nuclear matter with an incompressibility $K$ below 260~MeV.
+Using FOPI data on the elliptic flow in gold-gold collisions between 400~MeV and 1.5~GeV per nucleon, thanks to the broad acceptance of the detector, an enhanced precision in the determination of the EOS could be achieved.
+Including the full rapidity and transverse momentum dependence of the elliptic flow of protons and heavier isotopes\cite{Fevre:2015fza} in the analysis with the Isospin-QMD (IQMD) transport model, the incompressibility was determined as $K=190\pm30$~MeV.
+This result was confirmed by interpreting the same data with three Skyrme energy-density functionals introduced into the ultrarelativistic QMD (UrQMD) transport model\cite{Wang:2018hsw}, leading to $K=220\pm40$~MeV.
 The interval of confidence used in the present study, $K=200\pm25$~MeV, reflects both predictions.
-The densities probed were estimated to range between 1-3$\ns$ by analyzing the densities effective in building the elliptic flow in IQMD simulations~\cite{Fevre:2015fza}.
-Note that the constraints deduced from the analysis of elliptic flow are compatible with earlier findings of the Kaon Spectrometer (KaoS) Collaboration obtained from comparisons of QMD predictions with experimental $K^+$ meson production yields from gold-gold and carbon-carbon collisions performed at GSI between 0.6 and 1.5 GeV/nucleon~\cite{Sturm:2000dm,Fuchs:2001gv}.
+The densities probed were estimated to range between 1 and 3$\ns$ by analysing the densities effective in building the elliptic flow in IQMD simulations\cite{Fevre:2015fza}.
+Note that the constraints deduced from the analysis of elliptic flow are compatible with earlier findings of the Kaon Spectrometer Collaboration obtained from comparisons of QMD predictions with experimental $K^+$ meson production yields from gold-gold and carbon-carbon collisions performed at GSI between 0.6 and 1.5 GeV per nucleon\cite{Sturm:2000dm,Fuchs:2001gv}.